jimburton/scrabble/chapters/Chapter1.md

 type Board = Array (Int,Int) (Maybe Tile)

 ```
-Then, if we have a board called `b`, we can access the value in row `r`,
+Then, if we have a board called `b` we can access the value in row `r`,
 column `c`, by `b ! (r,c)`.
 These `(r,c)` pairs are going to be used a lot
 so we make a type for those too.